-- a) Where there is an urgent need for the goods, works or services and the normal procurement process would be impractical, the user department should however check and verify formally with SCM unit of the existence of similar contracts that can be utilized. - b) Where there is catastrophic event, the user department must in their submission provide portfolio of evidence (POE) to justify the extent of the disaster or damage incurred. - Where there is only one (1) service provider exists and such is regarded as sole distributor / supplier or agent; however supporting sole supplier letter must be attached - d) In all of the abovementioned scenarios a submission with portfolio of evidence in the form of for an example, dated photos / images must be attached to request for procurement.
-This submission must be signed by the project manager concerned and recommended to GM:SCM by the relevant HOD
+- b) Where there is catastrophic event, the user department must in their submission provide portfolio of evidence (POE) to justify the extent of the disaster or damage incurred. - c) Where there is only one (1) service provider exists and such is regarded as sole distributor / supplier or agent; however supporting sole supplier letter must be attached - d) In all of the abovementioned scenarios a submission with portfolio of evidence in the form of for an example, dated photos / images must be attached to request for procurement.
+This submission must be signed by the project manager concerned and recommended to GM: SCM by the relevant HOD